eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 aliases:
   - /docs/tutorials/setup_and_explore_development_environment.md
   - /docs/tutorials/quickstart.md
+  - /docs/getting_started
   - /docs/setup_and_explore_development_environment.md
 ---

 The following page describes how to set up and configure the [Development Container (DevContainer)](https://code.visualstudio.com/docs/remote/containers) and how to build, customize and test the sample _Vehicle App_ included in this repository.
 You will learn how to use the Vehicle App SDK, interact with the vehicle API and work with CI/CD using the pre-configured GitHub Workflows that come with the template repository.

-Once you have completed all steps, you will have a solid understanding of the Development Workflow, and you will be able to reuse the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) for your own _Vehicle App_ develpment project.
+Once you have completed all steps, you will have a solid understanding of the Development Workflow, and you will be able to reuse the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) for your own _Vehicle App_ development project.

 {{% alert title="Note" %}}
 Before you start, we recommend you familiarize yourself with our [Basic Concept](/docs/concepts/development_model) to understand mentioned terms.